Edward J. Renehan Jr.

 Edward John Renehan Jr. (born c.
-1956) is an American writer, consultant, publisher, and Grammy Award-winning musician.
+August 7, 1956) is an American author, ghost-writer, consultant, publisher, and Grammy Award-winning musician.

 Early life and music

 Renehan grew up in the Long Island village of Valley Stream, New York, where he attended school with future actor/director Steve Buscemi and actress Patricia Charbonneau.

-At age 13 began learning the guitar.
 He studied blues guitar with the Reverend Gary Davis in New York as a teenager.
 By 20, he was playing and recording with folksingers Pete Seeger and Don McLean, among others.
 In 1976, he and Seeger recorded "Fifty Sail on Newburgh Bay: Hudson Valley Songs Old & New Sung by Pete Seeger and Ed Renehan."
 Several of the tracks Renehan recorded with Seeger reappeared in 2019 as part of the six-CD, table-top book retrospective "Pete Seeger: The Smithsonian Folkways Collection" which won the Grammy Award for Best Historical Album.

 Friends Edward Renehan and Steve Buscemi photographed in the Spring of 2015.

 From left: Ed Renehan with actress Patricia Charbonneau, 2023.

 In his early twenties he performed with Happy Traum, Artie Traum and others at various venues and folk festivals in the North East.
 Renehan stopped playing professionally in 1980, and only rarely ventured onto stages thereafter.